-In order to keep your air conditioning running at its highest efficiency, it is always best to have your unit periodically serviced by a Charlotte HVAC professional.
+In order to keep your air conditioning running at its highest efficiency, it is always best to have your unit periodically serviced by a Rock Hill HVAC professional.
 Whether this is done by the contractor who installed your HVAC units, or another contractor that you have set up a service agreement with, you should have them service your air conditioning at least once a year.

 There are many routine maintenance procedures that you can take to keep your air conditioning system running efficiently.
 It’s essential to routinely maintain the air conditioning and heat pump unit to help keep utility costs down.
 However, there are many things that you can do between professional servicing that will extend the life of your system and lower your electricity costs.

 Probably the most important procedure that you can perform is to clean the air filter every month.
 Not only does this keep the system running smoothly, it reduces the amount of airborne dust and dirt from being transported through your home.
 There are many different types of filters that can be used in an air conditioning system, and it is important to understand how your filter for your particular system works.

 There are some filters that need to be washed with soap and water and then laid out to be dried before being re-installed into the unit.
 These type of filters can last for several years, and if cleaned every month, will keep your system running at optimal condition.
 Then there are some filters that will need to be gone over with a vacuum.
 These filters will need to be replaced every year.
 Your service technician can tell you more about what type of filter that you have in your air conditioning system and can give you the servicing routine for each type of filter.